Serious adverse events and serious adverse reactions (SAEARs)

 Please see below for a number of frequently asked questions from a specific category.
 Simply select one of the questions of interest, the answer will then appear below.
 For the complete list of categories please visit the main FAQs page.

 If you are a third party providing services to a licensed establishment, or if you purchase material from a licensed establishment, then you should report SAEs and SARs directly to the DI of the establishment you are working with.
 You should advise the DI that they need to report to the HTA on your behalf.
-(Please note that this system does not replace existing local reporting arrangements.)

 A serious adverse event is defined as ‘any untoward occurrence which may be associated with the procurement, testing, processing, storage or distribution of tissue or cells intended for human application and which, in relation to a donor of tissue or cells intended for human application or a recipient of tissue or cells: (a) might lead to the transmission of a communicable disease, to death or life-threatening, disabling or incapacitating conditions, or (b) might result in, or prolong, hospitalisation or morbidity.

 A serious adverse reaction is defined as ‘an unintended response, including a communicable disease, in a donor of tissue or cells intended for human application or a recipient of tissue or cells, which may be associated with the procurement or human application of tissue or cells and which is fatal, life-threatening, disabling, incapacitating or which results in, or prolongs, hospitalisation or morbidity.

 SAEs and / or SARs can be reported to the HTA via the HTA Portal.

 You will require a username and password to log into the Portal.
 If you do not have a username and password, please use the form on the Portal to register.
 Once your registration has been approved you will receive an email notification to let you know that your account is active.